"I CAN DO ALL THINGS THROUGH CHRIST WHO GIVES US STRENGTH" Philippians 4:13

 To foster inclusive community participation by providing an environmentally sound facility for arts, education, recreation, celebration, and locally based human services in order to increase opportunity for personal and collective growth in our community.

 Greenwood Community Center is a Christian-based 501c3 non profit organization that houses a clothing boutique.
 We are an official Food Bank and have an amazing Community Garden and Mural Wall.
 We foster creativity, outreach education and art.
-We are a driving force in our community and affect change in the lies of our youth.
+We are a driving force in our community and affect change in the lives of our youth.

 Earnest & Debra Adams